Alumni Spotlight - Arthur Frazzano

 What do you do now?

-I am retired and drive my oncologist crazy with side effects from every med.
-Wish that I could spend more time with my four grandsons in California, Colorado and Virginia.
+I am retired and drive my oncologist crazy with side effects from every medication.
+I wish I could spend more time with my four grandsons in California, Colorado, and Virginia.

 What is/was your favorite thing about being a family doctor?

 Patient contact.
-I always enjoyed being a medical guide to people on their journey through life.
+I always enjoyed being a medical guide for people on their journey through life.
 Watching kids grow and blossom was a particular pleasure.

 What are you most proud of in your career?

-I d There are so many meaningful things that happened to me along my career in Rhode Island and at Brown.
-I never thought of it as pride in achievement but only as fulfillment of a promise.
+There are so many meaningful moments from my career in Rhode Island and at Brown.
+I never thought of it as pride in achievement but rather as the fulfillment of a promise.